We have a new name! The GBV program is now CREST: Community Response to Exploitation, Sex work and Trafficking.

 Youth aged 16 – 24 years and is:

-• eligible for support under Continued Care and Support for Youth (CCSY)
+- eligible for support under Continued Care and Support for Youth (CCSY) or

-Get in touch with Strides Toronto Youth In Transition (YIT) workers on Instagram:
+Get in touch with Strides Toronto Youth In Transition (YIT) Workers Program at yit@stridestoronto.ca or on Instagram: